sgrem/study-notes/LESSON02.md

 * Android TV, Auto, Wear (Lollipop)
 * Pro Audio (Marshmallow)

+**Quote from Create New Project dialog in Android Studio**

+> Low API levels target more devices, but offer fewer API features.

 **The recommendation is to always set the targetSDK to the latest Android version.**
 **Can you think of any reasons not to do that?**